Spomky/jquery.unitoken/README.md

 You are ready to access on your token.

 Look at the « docs » folder to get details about usefull methods.
+You will learn how to use all methods and how to use callbacks called on events.